aiven/aiven-docs/docs/platform/concepts/orgs-units-projects.md

 title: Organizations, units, and projects
 ---

-The Aiven platform uses organizations, organizational units, and projects to organize services and manage access.
+The Aiven platform uses organizations, organizational units, and projects to efficiently and securely organize your services and manage access.

 import Overview from "@site/static/images/content/figma/organizations-overview.png";

 <img alt="Hierarchy showing two organizational units, each with two projects, nested within one organization." src={Overview} width="58%" class="centered"/>

+There are three levels in this hierarchy:

+1. Organization: Contains all of your projects and services.
+It's recommended to have one Aiven organization.
+1. Organizational units: Added to the organization, giving you greater flexibility to organize your infrastructure based on your specific use cases.
+For example, you can split production and testing workloads into different organizational units.
+1. Projects: Created in the organization or organizational units to group your services together.

-## Organizations and organizational units
+## Organizations

-Organizations and organizational units are collections of projects.
 When you sign up to Aiven, an organization is created for you.
 You can use your organization to create a hierarchical structure that fits your needs.
-Organizational units can be nested within an organization, adding another level to group your projects.
-This gives you greater flexibility to organize your infrastructure based on your specific use cases.
-For example, you can split production and testing workloads into different organizational units.

-Grouping your projects in organizations and units lets you centrally manage settings like:
+Organizations also let you centrally manage settings like:

 - [Domains and identity providers](/docs/platform/howto/list-identity-providers):
    Only available at the organization level